 Even my nephew today has no idea that those calm and nice animals he saw, can rip a body part off him, wound him or even kill him.

-Kids at that age are very intelligent and do understand what’s good and what’s bad and dangerous for them but they were not taught about these;so my nephew thought it was pretty safe to approach Gorillas.
+Kids at that age are very intelligent and do understand what is good and what is bad and dangerous for them but they were not taught about these.
 You do teach your kid to keep away from hot and sharp objects, you do teach them not to run on the stairs or wear their seat belts in the car… then why not teach them that wild animals are meant to be wild?!

 Zoos and parks do not teach children positive lessons about animals.
 Kids who watch leopards pacing in mindless patterns get a completely inaccurate picture of what large predators are all about.
 “They also learn that making sentient beings suffer for human amusement is acceptable.
 We want to teach kids to show kindness towards animals, not stare at their misery while eating popcorn”- says child psychiatrist Dr. Sujatha Ramakrishna.